nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Executes user commands using the `Logic` component.
 * Binds itself to some data in the `Model` so that the UI can auto-update when data in the `Model` change.
 * Responds to events raised from various parts of the App and updates the UI accordingly.
+* Elaborating on the `MultiViewPanel`:
+* 1. `MultiViewPanel` shows a list of done tasks by allowing the internal `filteredEvents` list to be duplicated into two additional
+list: `calendarList` and `doneList`.
+Both of these list synchronize to `filteredEvents` list whenever there are changes to the primary list.
+* 2. However, a known issue that arises is when there are more than one tasks with the same name in the primary list and secondary list.
+When executing a `delete` command, the command deletes the task with the earliest end time regardless of status.

 ### 2.3.
 Logic component